OVERVIEW DIELECTRICS

 Materials with high dielectric constant (high-k materials) play an increasingly important role in nanoelectronic devices.
 For example, in conventional semiconductors charge is stored in capacitors with a dielectric insulation layer.
 In order to maintain the storage capacity of capacitors, new dielectric materials with higher dielectric constants have to be introduced for devices with smaller area.
 Similar dielectric materials are needed for the next generation of high performance transistor devices as well as processors and logic products.
 A variety of research projects in the nano-scale regime are ongoing in order to gain an understanding of the influence of material properties with respect to leakage mechanisms, performance, speed and reliability.

-NaMLab also screens and characterizes further candidate materials like e.g. Nb2O5, SrO2, and CaTiO3 for novel device applications.
-Additional new dielectrics will follow.
-Materials are deposited by molecular beam deposition (MBD), atomic layer deposition (ALD), chemical vapor deposition (CVD), and physical vapor deposition (PVD) as shown in above drawing, Research at NaMLab covers a wide range of applications from dielectrics for nanowire transistors (Fig. 1 ), GaN HEMT devices (Fig. 2), capacitors to structures (Fig. 3).
+NaMLab also screens and characterizes other candidate materials for novel device applications, such as Nb2O5, La2O3, SrO2, Sc2O3, and CaTiO3.
+Additional novel dielectrics will follow.
+Materials are deposited by Atomic Layer Deposition (ALD), Physical Vapor Deposition (PVD), Chemical Vapor Deposition (CVD), and Molecular Beam Deposition (MBD), as shown in the drawing above.
+Research at NaMLab covers a wide range of applications, from dielectrics for nanowire transistors (Fig. 1), GaN HEMT devices (Fig. 2), to ferroelectric Hf0.5Zr0.5O2 based capacitors (Fig. 3).